danilop/danilop-personal-page/README.md

 3. Put links as a JSON array in the `data` folder.

+4. Run `npm run build`

-4. Using the Open Graph protocol, this is getting info from the link source.
+5. Using the Open Graph protocol, this is getting info from the link source.

-5. The output goes in a `public` folder.
+6. The output goes in a `public` folder.